Morgantown regional Salvation Army assistance programs.

 Food banks and pantries as well as soup kitchens will help people so they don’t have to go without a meal.
 Soup kitchens in Morgantown West Virginia can provide hot meals year-round to anyone from the county who needs it, no questions asked or income requirements needed.
 Special Thanksgiving or Christmas meals are served too.
 In addition, Salvation Army food pantries in Monongalia and Marion County distribute free groceries.
 Seniors may have the items delivered to their home as well.
 Call a pantry for hours, and an appointment is sometimes required.

 Energy and utility bill assistance is always in high demand.
 The number of requests also increase during the winter, when expensive heating bills hit.
 Programs will try to help seniors, working poor families with children, and others who are at risk.
-Disconnection prevention is the focus.
+Disconnection prevention is the focus. the Salvation Army can refer families to many energy bill assistance programs in West Virgina.

 Thrift and Family Stores are open in Morgantown for the general public.
 They will sell gently used clothing and household supplies.
 This can help people save money and not strain their already tight budgets.
 In some cases, some families in the region, including in Monongalia, may receive vouchers to use to buy goods for free.
 This is usually for a disaster situation.